Last updated on December 10, 2025

 Worldly Tutor | Illustration by David O'Connor.

-We’ll see that green is allowed (at higher rarities) to have card advantage tied to creatures in play or effects that search the top cards of the library for creatures, and those rank among the best green instants because these effects win games on their own.
+Green is allowed (at higher rarities) to have card advantage tied to creatures in play or effects that search the top cards of the library for creatures, and those rank among the best green instants because these effects win games on their own.

 For the purposes of this list, I’m taking out all multicolor/hybrid cards that are also green, focusing on instants you can play with a mono-green commander.
 For example, I’ve left cards like Tear Asunder out of the list because of the black kicker cost.

+#37.
 Back to Nature

 Destroying all enchantments is a very narrow effect, so although it’s powerful sometimes, Back to Nature is best left in your sideboard.
 This changes if you can profit from the destruction of said enchantments or if your deck is a toolbox with powerful but narrow effects.
 The card would be maindeckable in EDH if it also destroyed artifacts, so it’s a metagame call.

+#36.
 Moment's Peace

 Fog effects with flashback have double the utility, and Moment's Peace usually sees play in Pauper Tron decks or control decks that use green.
-Turbo-Fog decks usually want as many fog effects as they can get, as do Superfriends decks that don’t want their planeswalkers attacked.
+Turbo-Fog decks usually want as many fog effects as they can get, as do superfriends decks that don’t want their planeswalkers attacked.
 This is one of the best ones.

+#35.
 Tangle

+#34.
 Seedtime

 Who said extra turns were only a blue effect?
 Seedtime allows you, the green player, to take an extra turn provided that a blue player cast a spell this turn.
-You have to jump some hoops, but it’s the perfect punishment for that pesky countermagic foe.
+You have to jump through some hoops, but it’s the perfect punishment for that pesky countermagic foe.

+#32.
 Benefactor's Draught

+#31.
 For the Ancestors

 In typal decks, particularly elf decks, For the Ancestors can give you a bunch of cards.
 If you can get three hits out of six, it’s already an awesome deal.

+#29.
 Harrow

+#28.
 Hunter's Insight

+#27.
 Kindred Summons

 Kindred Summons is very expensive, but the bonus it provides is huge.
 You’ll need to have some creatures of the same type, which is attainable in typal decks or token decks.
 If you can put 2-3 creatures into play reliably it’s worth it, and it only gets better from there.

+#26.
 Sprout Swarm

 Sprout Swarm, a ruiner of Limited formats, doesn’t look like much, but it allows you to pay 5 mana with buyback to make a token.
 Once you have enough tokens you can convoke the spell to pay even less.
 It’s a little slow, but it’s a staple in token and saproling decks.

+#24.
 Nourishing Shoal

+#22.
 Noxious Revival

+#21.
 Second Harvest

 A double tutor for creatures is nice, even if you need to pay 5 mana for it.
 You’ll get to put two creatures you need in your hand and maybe even win on the next turn depending on what you’ve found.
 Shared Summons offers two cards at instant speed, and not many green cards can give you that.

+#18.
 Vines of Vastwood

 Giving hexproof to protect a creature for 1 green mana is something that green often does.
 Vines of Vastwood allows you to pay an extra mana to give +4/+4 on top of the protection, and that’s a tremendous buff.
 This is one of those combat tricks that gets better in infect decks because you can not only protect your threat but outright kill an opponent using it.

+#17.
 Tamiyo's Safekeeping

 Tamiyo's Safekeeping is a 1-mana Heroic Intervention for a single card.
 See how unfair the comparison is?
 For just 1 mana more, you could protect all your permanents, not just one.
 Either way, this is one of the best protection spells available at 1 mana.

+#16.
 Arachnogenesis

 The comparison with Galadhrim Ambush is obvious since they’re almost equal cards.
 I’ll rate the ambush a little higher simply because it fits elf token decks better, but let’s talk about Arachnogenesis.
-It creates a Spider token with reach for each creature attacking you, so at worst you won’t get hurt.
+It creates a spider token with reach for each creature attacking you, so at worst you won’t get hurt.
 In spider decks, you’ll have a huge benefit since there are lots of cards in spider typal decks that get better with the number of spiders you have on the battlefield.
 Either way, 3 mana at instant speed to make some tokens is a nice deal.

+#15.
 Galadhrim Ambush

 Galadhrim Ambush is an excellent tool for elf decks.
-You’ll make a 1/1 Elf for each creature attacking you, and elf decks already have nice supporting cards like Priest of Titania and Ezuri, Renegade Leader to benefit from the numbers.
+You’ll make a 1/1 elf for each creature attacking you, and elf decks already have nice supporting cards like Priest of Titania and Ezuri, Renegade Leader to benefit from the numbers.

+#13.
 Mutagenic Growth

 Mutagenic Growth sees play in various formats as a support to infect decks, since it’s a pump spell you can cast for free.
 The difference between a 2/2 and a 4/4 with infect is huge, and people don’t expect you to have pump effects when you’re tapped out.

+#12.
 Return of the Wildspeaker

 Return of the Wildspeaker is one of the best card draw spells available in green, allowing you to either draw a bunch of cards or to pump your creatures/tokens.
 It’s nice if you’re going wide or tall.

+#9.
 Beast Within

+#8.
 Summoner's Pact

-For those of you who aren’t familiar with the deck, Summoner's Pact is best used in conjunction with Hive Mind, making opponents lose the game on the spot.
+For those of you who aren’t familiar with the strategy, Summoner's Pact is best used in conjunction with Hive Mind, making opponents lose the game on the spot.
 Aside from that interaction, this card is a temporarily free tutor that can fetch you the creature combo piece you need to win.

+#7.
 Once Upon a Time

 Free spells always have the potential to be broken.
 Once Upon a Time was banned in multiple formats because it gives tremendous consistency to decks, and it was an easy four-of include.
-A free spell early on and not a bad top deck in the late game are all the requirements needed for a strong card.
+A free spell early on and a serviceable top deck in the late game are all the requirements needed for a strong card.

+#6.
 Chord of Calling

+#5.
 Force of Vigor

+#4.
 Berserk

 Berserk is a prime way to dish out damage, and it's even better in formats like EDH where you can kill people with commander damage.
 Green commander decks like Ghalta, Primal Hunger can one-shot someone with Berserk, not to mention the extra poison counters that infect creatures can deal with this card.
 And all this for just 1 mana.